Mushroom-Daemon/doks/content/writing/cheat_sheets/CabinPro.md

 * Don’t miss out on a great source of income
 * Longer timelines with larger companies
 * No one to help you through rental process

-### Addresses Fears

-**Getting You Up And Running--Fast**

-As a smaller company, CabinPro is able to serve our clients more quickly than companies with longer lead times.
-However, the truth of construction is this.

-Delays happen.

-So while we can’t in good faith promise an exact delivery date (due to supply chain issues, unforeseen weather or delivery mishaps, etc.) what we can promise is this.

-Constant communication, keeping you in the loop at every step, and a company owner--who loves people, BTW--being just a phone call away.

 ### Urgency